 Spiritual development involves the children being reflective on their own beliefs and being respectful of the beliefs, feelings and values of others.
 Children should gain enjoyment from learning about themselves and others around them.
 Many spiritual development activities involve acts of collective worship and are covered by the RE curriculum (Durham Agreed Syllabus).

 Moral development enables the children to acquire an understanding of right and wrong, of moral conflict and a concern for others.
 It teaches the children about the consequences of their actions and respect for the civil and criminal law of England.
 Opportunities for discussion regarding moral and ethical issues is provided.
 Many aspects of this are covered through our curriculum, particularly through history and geography lessons.
-Our behaviour team meetings also address many aspects of moral development.
-We also participate in the annual Go Givers Challenge (Winners 2014) which covers many aspects of moral development.

 Social development involves pupils acquiring an understanding of the rights and responsibilities of belonging to society.
 It is providing children with the knowledge, skills and experiences to be an effective member of society.
 Pupils develop respect for all regardless of religious, ethnic or socio-economic backgrounds.
 Pupils are encouraged to uphold the British values of democracy, law, liberty, respect and tolerance of all.
 Much of this learning can be achieved through our curriculum.
 We also have links with a school in Kenya and are forming links with other schools in the UK that have a different ethnic, cultural or socio-economic background.
 Our school also holds the Rights Respecting Award.